 Where to look

 Applying through a teaching programme that will place you in a local school is the simplest approach to finding a teaching position in Myanmar.
 Before you arrive, these programmes will assist you in finding a job.
 They may even offer you orientation or additional teaching materials.
 In Myanmar, there are various rigorous TEFL training programmes.
-These will allow you to acquire your TEFL certification while also gaining teaching experience.
+These will allow you to acquire your Certification in TEFL while also gaining teaching experience.

 Requirements